G-Dev3928/G-Dev3928/README.md

-- 👋 Hi, I’m @G-Dev3928
+- 👋 Hi, I’m @G-Dev3928.
-- 👀 I’m interested in Web Designing
+- 👀 I’m interested in Web Designing , Web Development, I.T, Ethical hacking and Data Managment.
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Web Development & Data Management.
-- 📫 How to reach me - Contact me on my email and please mention from or via github so I will easily understand and my email is devsanshlfpsyv3928@gmail.com
+- 📫 How to reach me - Contact me on my email and please mention from or via github so I will easily understand and my email is devsanshlfpsyv3928@gmail.com.

 <!---
 G-Dev3928/G-Dev3928 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.